Akiwacky/akiwacky.github.io/about.md

 In my leisure time, I enjoy engaging in coding challenges to sharpen my technical skills and staying up to data with the latest trends, and I have a fondness for sports, travel and reading, which provide me with a balanced and active lifestyle.

-Highlighted below are some of my recent projects and contributions in the realm of data engineering:
+Highlighted below are some of my recent projects:

 ### Recent Projects and Tutorials